Monoidal Bousfield Localizations and Algebras over Operads: Bousfield Localization and Commutative Monoids

-\begin{proof} It is proven in Appendix A of \cite{white-commutative-monoids} that if $(-)^{\boxprod n}/\Sigma_n$ takes generating (trivial) cofibrations to (trivial) cofibrations, then it takes all (trivial) cofibrations to (trivial) cofibrations.
+\begin{proof}[Proof of Theorem \ref{thm:loc-preserves-cmon-axiom}] It is proven in Appendix A of \cite{white-commutative-monoids} that if $(-)^{\boxprod n}/\Sigma_n$ takes generating (trivial) cofibrations to (trivial) cofibrations, then it takes all (trivial) cofibrations to (trivial) cofibrations.
 The generating cofibrations of $L_\C(\M)$ are the same as those in $\M$ and $\M$ satisfies the strong commutative monoid axiom, so the class of cofibrations of $L_\C(\M)$ is closed under the operation $(-)^{\boxprod n}/\Sigma_n$.

-Suppose now that $f:X\to Y$ is a generating trivial cofibration of $L_\C(\M)$.
-Because $\M$ is tractable and tractability is preserved by Bousfield localization (see Proposition 4.3 in \cite{hovey-comodules}), we may assume $f$ has cofibrant domain and codomain.
+Suppose, for every generating trivial cofibration $f:X\to Y$ of $L_\C(\M)$, that $\Sym^n(f)$ is a $\C$-local equivalence.
+Because the domains of the generating cofibrations in $\M$ are cofibrant, the same is true in $L_\C(\M)$ (see Proposition 4.3 in \cite{hovey-comodules}), so we may assume $f$ has cofibrant domain and codomain.
 In particular, the proof of Lemma \ref{lemma:boxprod-equiv-if-sym} implies $\Sym^n(f)$ is a cofibration, because $f^{\boxprod k}/\Sigma_k$ is a cofibration for all $k$ and the domain $X$ of $f$ is cofibrant.

 By hypothesis, $\Sym^n(f)$ is a trivial cofibration of $L_\C(\M)$ for all $n$.
 We are therefore in the situation of Lemma \ref{lemma:boxprod-equiv-if-sym} and may conclude that $f^{\boxprod n}/\Sigma_n$ is a trivial cofibration for all $n$.
 We now apply the result from Appendix A of \cite{white-commutative-monoids} to conclude that all trivial cofibrations of $L_\C(\M)$ are closed under the operation $(-)^{\boxprod n}/\Sigma_n$. \end{proof}